University of Maryland Global Campus has served our nation's military and veteran students since 1947.

 Payment and Benefit Information for Other VA Educational Benefit Programs

 If you are receiving education benefits under the Montgomery GI Bill® (Chapter 30), MGIB Selected Reserve (Chapter 1606), or Reserve Educational Assistance Program (Chapter 1607), you must verify your monthly enrollments online via the Web Automated Verification of Enrollment (WAVE) in order to release monthly payments.
-You may verify only after the VA has processed the certification, which may take 6-8 weeks after they have received it from the UMUC Europe VA office.
+You may verify only after the VA has processed the certification, which may take 6-8 weeks after they have received it from the UMGC Europe VA office.

 Undergraduate Training Time Table